mattermost/mattermost-plugin-starter-template/README.md

     }
 ```

+### Modifying the server boilerplate

+The server code comes with some boilerplate for creating an api, slash commands, kvstore access and job management.

+#### Api

+api.go implements the ServeHTTP hook which allows the plugin to implement the http.Handler interface.
+Requests destined for the `/plugins/{id}` path will be routed to the plugin.
+This file also contains a sample `HelloWorld` endpoint that is tested in plugin_test.go.

+#### Command package

+This package contains the boilerplate for adding a slash command and an instance of it is created in the `OnActivate` hook in plugin.go.
+If you don't need it you can delete the package and remove any reference to `commandClient` in plugin.go.
+The package also contains an example of how to create a mock for testing.

+#### KVStore package

+This is a central place for you to access the KVStore methods that are available in the `pluginapi.Client`.
+The package contains an interface for you to define your methods that will wrap the KVStore methods.
+An instance of the KVStore is created in the `OnActivate` hook.

+#### Jobs package

+This package contains a jobManager that can be used to manage the lifetime of your jobs. startertemplate_job.go contains some boilerplate of a job implementation.
+A jobManager instance is created in the `OnActivate` hook and `OnConfigurationChange` contains some commented out code of how to add the `StarterTemplateJob` to the jobManager.
+If you don't need to create a job in your plugin you can simply delete the `Jobs` package and remove any reference to the `jobManager` in plugin.go.

 ### Deploying with Local Mode

 If your Mattermost server is running locally, you can enable [local mode](https://docs.mattermost.com/administration/mmctl-cli-tool.html#local-mode) to streamline deploying your plugin.
 Edit your server configuration as follows: